 The American Academy of Otolaryngology - Head And Neck Surgery, Inc. agrees with the policy of the American Medical Association that surgeons should be allowed to do all procedures for which they are qualified by training and experience.
 Otolaryngologist-head and neck surgeons are, by training, regional physicians and surgeons of the head and neck.
 Included within the field are those measures associated with the restoration or improvement of form and function of structures of the head and neck.
 This may require harvesting of tissues from other anatomical areas.

-Surgery performed in an anatomical area outside the head and neck not primarily relating to the treatment of conditions involving the head and neck is considered to be outside the scope of otolaryngology-head and neck surgery.
+Surgery performed in an anatomical area outside the head and neck not primarily relating to the treatment of conditions involving the head and neck is normally considered to be outside the scope of otolaryngology-head and neck surgery.

 Important Disclaimer Notice